ScolaMuigai/alx-pre_course/README.md

-Hello, this is my first readme in the ALX project
+Hello, this is my first readme file in the ALX project